 Disaster, Emergency, or just the Unexpected — Be Prepared

-When were you first introduced to emergency preparedness?
+When did you first learn about emergency preparedness?

 My first introduction was around the time I got my driver’s license.
 Growing up in Colorado, it was a common fall routine to add an emergency bag to the car which included a blanket, a coat, hat and gloves, and winter boots.
 And as I started driving by myself that winter, it was routinely reinforced.
 In addition, my dad made sure I could change a tire myself.
 No cell phones and AAA for me.

 But it wasn’t until years later that I started taking an active part in planning and preparing for emergencies or the unexpected.
 I was in graduate school in Montana and had left early from the lab because the power went out.
 As I drove home, I thought about what I could do with a free evening.
 Studying was out since there wouldn’t be any lights, but so was television.
 However, I knew I could call a friend for a chat because I had one of those princess phones.
 Those trimline phones that plug into the phone jack in the wall with no extra power required.
 You may remember those phones, the one where you could walk wherever you want as long as the coiled phone cord could reach.

 I arrived home, pulled into the driveway and reached for the clicker.
 “Oh yeah, no power.”
 I sat there in front of my garage door on a snowy evening and wondered what I would do.
 Now, though I’m good at planning and organizing, my brain goes a bit wonky when I’m faced with an immediate need to take action I haven’t thought about.
 My first thought was to drive back to town and stay with a friend.

 Luckily, once I got over that initial knee jerk reaction, I was able to think that there had to be a MANUAL way of opening the garage.
 My usual entry into the house through the garage door would not work tonight.
 But because I had grown tired years earlier of locking myself out of house and car several times, I was prepared with the front door key.